 When it’s time for an eye exam, whether it’s for you or your child, you naturally want to see a highly trained eye specialist.
-At the private practice of expert ophthalmologist David K. Chow, MD, PC, FACS, in Reston and Vienna, Virginia, Dr. Chow offers comprehensive eye exams for patients starting at age 5.
+At the private practice of expert ophthalmologist David K. Chow, MD, PC, FACS, in Reston, Virginia, Dr. Chow offers comprehensive eye exams for patients starting at age 5.
 For personalized care from a doctor who really takes the time to know his patients, call the office or schedule an eye exam online today.

 A comprehensive eye exam includes both vision testing and evaluation of eye health.
 Dr. Chow starts with a vision and health history, and he usually checks all of the following during a comprehensive eye exam.

 Dr. Chow may also do specialized imaging tests such as optical coherence tomography or fundus photos to evaluate your eyes more precisely if needed.

 You’ll get a new glasses prescription after your comprehensive eye exam or vision screening.
 Dr. Chow uses the information from your visual acuity tests to determine an approximate prescription strength to start with.

 Then, you’ll look through a series of lenses and give feedback.
 Dr. Chow generally flips between a couple of prescription strengths at a time so you can say “better,” “worse,” or “about the same” to help him narrow down your ideal prescription.

 You then work with a friendly team member to choose new eyeglasses frames, special lens treatments, or otherwise customize your glasses.

 The American Academy of Ophthalmology recommends a vision screening for all children when they’re starting school.
 Dr. Chow sees pediatric patients starting at age 5.
 If your child has one of the following issues, Dr. Chow may perform a comprehensive eye exam: